★ Best Pokemon Tier List

 You can spend turns in battle and wait until your frozen Pokemon thaws out.
 Ice Heal and Aspear Berry can also be used to remove the Freeze status.
 In addition, hitting a frozen Pokemon with a Fire-type attack will also remove Freeze.

 Ice-type Pokemon can't be frozen.
 Freeze also can't be inflicted on Pokemon when Harsh Sunlight is present.
-Below are other Abilities and Moves that affect the Freeze status condition:
+Below are other Moves that affect the Freeze status condition:

 |---|---|